Kingdom Hearts 3D: Dream Drop Distance: Development

 The game was created by the same development team that worked on Kingdom Hearts Birth by Sleep, then part of Square Enix's 1st Production Department.
-Since it contained members who worked for The World Ends with You, the group decided to use characters from said game in replacement of Final Fantasy characters.
+Since it contained members who worked for The World Ends with You, the group decided to use characters from said game in place of Final Fantasy characters.
 The decision to make a Kingdom Hearts game for the Nintendo 3DS was due to the positive impression the Square Enix staff had when viewing the console's quality.
-The console inspired Nomura to make the Dive Mode function where the character moves to different worlds without the use of a vehicle, while the Flowmotion was thought prior to deciding which console use.
+The console inspired Tetsuya Nomura to make the Dive Mode function where the character moves to different worlds without the use of a vehicle, while the Flowmotion was thought of prior to deciding which console use.
 The game's title was used to reference its various themes, with "Dream" referencing the storyline, "Drop" for the gameplay style, and "Distance" referring to the main characters' interaction, and, while unintentionally, the system's autostereoscopic 3D effect.
-Although Tetsuya Nomura admitted the English used was not grammatically correct, the team still decided to use it based on the way it sounded.
+Although Nomura admitted the English used was not grammatically correct, the team still decided to use it based on the way it sounded.
 Development was notably shorter than the ones from previous Kingdom Hearts games.
 However, co-director Tai Yasue emphasized how the finished product resembled Kingdom Hearts II and Birth by Sleep but improved.

 The team wished for the game to have more action than the previous games.
 Nomura noted the similarities with Final Fantasy Versus XIII as a result of their similar styles.
-The new maneuvers employed in Dream Drop Distance are also meant to give a glimpse about how the next game in the series, Kingdom Hearts III, would look like.
+The new maneuvers employed in Dream Drop Distance are also meant to give a glimpse of how the next game in the series, Kingdom Hearts III, would look.
 New worlds were included in the game as a result of multiple requests by fans.
-The switches between player characters Sora and Riku across the game are meant to contrast the style from Kingdom Hearts Birth By Sleep, which allowed the player to use three characters in their own campaigns, as well as explain the word "Distance" in the title because the two characters never interact across their stories.
+The switches between player characters Sora and Riku across the game are meant to contrast the style from Birth by Sleep, which allowed the player to use three characters in their own campaigns, as well as explain the word "Distance" in the title because the two characters never interact across their stories.
 The Free Flow system was made using data from Birth by Sleep, which took nearly two weeks to obtain a form similar to the one from the game.
 The game originally intended to use returning Heartless and Nobodies as generic enemies.
 However, the setting gave the staff the idea of introducing new creatures, Dream Eaters, who would also join the player in fights.
 They were also inspired in part by Nintendogs + Cats—Nomura wished that his virtual dog could battle with other pets met through Streetpass and created the Dream Eaters based on this concept.
 They are used in the mini-game Flick Rush which originally intended to allow players to use a picture.
 Nomura did not approve of this idea.